Driving is a symbol of independence in our culture, and those who drive want to be able to do so as long as they

 Search for Elder Law Attorneys

 Aging Drivers and the Law

 For better or for worse, our current culture is very car-dependant; in many places, cars are the only convenient link to the outside world.
 Unfortunately, as people age, driving can become more difficult and more dangerous.
 The elderly drive less, but have more accidents per mile than younger drivers.
 This is partially because elderly individuals are more likely to be affected by poor eyesight, chronic disease, and medications that might impair driving.

 States vary widely on how they treat older drivers.
-(For information each state's laws, click here.)
+(For information each state's license renewal procedures, click here.)
 While no state will revoke a driver's license based only on the driver's age, some states put restrictions on license renewals for elderly drivers.
 Other states do not differentiate based on age, and still others have fewer requirements for older drivers.

 The states that put restrictions on license renewals do so in a number of ways.
 Many have accelerated renewal periods for people over a certain age.
 These periods can vary widely.
 For example, Arizona requires everyone age 65 and older to renew their license every five years as opposed to every 12 years for people under age 65.
 Illinois has a 4-year renewal period, but the period shortens to two years if the driver is between the ages of 81 and 86, and then to 1 year if the driver is age 87 or older.

 Some states require elderly drivers to take a vision test when renewing a license.
 Another way states monitor older drivers is by not allowing drivers over a certain age to renew their licenses by mail.
 Finally, Illinois requires a road test if the driver is 75 years old or older.